pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 1. Go to https://pypi.org/manage/account/publishing/.
 2. Fill in the name you wish to publish your new project under, your GitHub username and repository name and the name of the release workflow file under the ``.github/`` folder, see :ref:`workflow-definition`.
-   Finally add the name of the GitHub Actions environment running under your repository.
+   Finally add the name of the GitHub Actions environment set up under your repository.
    Register the trusted publisher.
 3. Now, go to https://test.pypi.org/manage/account/publishing/ and repeat the second step.